Sweet & Tangy Butternut

 INSTRUCTIONS

 Preheat oven to 425°F. Combine butternut squash, shallot, 2 tsp olive oil, and a pinch of salt and pepper on one side of foil-lined baking sheet.
 On other side, combine chickpeas, 1 tbsp olive oil, and a pinch of salt and pepper.
 Roast until squash is tender and chickpeas are starting to crisp, 15 to 20 minutes.
-Add garlic to chickpeas and roast until squash and garlic chickpeas are golden brown, 4 to 5 minutes.
-(4-servings: use 4 tsp olive oil, 2 tbsp olive oil) (TIP: For 4-servings, roast vegetables on 2 foil-lined baking sheets.)
+Add garlic to chickpeas and roast until squash and garlic chickpeas are golden brown, another 4 to 5 minutes.

 Transfer roasted butternut and shallots to large bowl.
 Stir in raisins, balsamic glaze, just 1 tsp Aleppo pepper, and pinch of salt and pepper.
-(4-servings: use 2 tsp Aleppo pepper) (TIP: Add more Aleppo pepper if you prefer more spice.)
+(TIP: Add more Aleppo pepper if you prefer more spice.)

 Divide braised millet between bowls and top with sweet & tangy butternut and crispy garlic chickpeas.
 Sprinkle with pumpkin seeds.
 Enjoy!